Each sensation has its own story that seeks to be heard. Bonnie Badenoch

-With the awareness of feet and earth, move your awareness up your body to sense muscles in your legs.
+With the awareness of feet and earth, move your awareness up your body to sense the muscles in your legs.
 Is there any tension that wants attention?
-Notice any tension and see if you can be with what your muscles hold.
+Notice any tightness, and see if you can be with what your muscles hold.
 Is there a message from them when you connect with your thought or your hand?
 What sensations come to you when you are blended with the area?
 Pause to receive any message.

 Move up into awareness of your belly.
 Our belly not only digests food, the neural nets here digest relationships.
 Gently place your hands here and meld.
 Listen.
 Being present to your belly brain may allow a voice to inform you of your nourishment needs.
 Pause to listen.

 Next, Move up to your heart – place your hands on your chest and drop into heart consciousness.
 When we experience that ‘warm fuzzy’ feeling here, it is the relationship of “the intrinsic cardiac neurons that live in the heart, and the rosette-like companions of the extra cardiac neural groups that inhabit the thoracic cavity” that create this feeling.
 What is here for you at this moment?
 Pause to allow whatever information from within wants to flow towards you.

 Now notice your skull – the contents within – your brainstem, midbrain, and cerebral cortex.
 So much winnowing information processing occurs from brainstem upward.
 So many synaptic neural connections happen here.
 It is a miraculous thing to behold.
 If comfortable, place one hand at the base of your skull and one hand on your forehead to connect with the contents within.
 Notice what you notice.

 Here with your eyes closed bring your awareness to the sky above and allow your consciousness to sense the cleansing support of the air around you.